Skip to content

 Classical spaced repetition intervals start at 1 to 7 days.
 Cepeda and colleagues (2006) analyzed 184 articles on distributed practice.
 They found the optimal first review is roughly 10 to 20% of your target retention window.
 A 1-week goal asks for a 1-2 day gap.
 A 1-year goal asks for a 3-4 week gap.

-If you study a set once and never return, none of those intervals ever trigger.
-Which is the whole problem.
-The algorithm has nothing to schedule against.
+Study a set once, never come back, and not one of those intervals ever fires.
+That’s the trap.
+The algorithm has nothing left to schedule against.

-The effect is still strong in 2025.
-A meta-analytic review of distributed practice in classroom learning (Behavioral Sciences, 2025) pooled 22 reports and 31 effect sizes (n > 3,000) and found d = 0.54 in favor of distributed over massed practice.
-Larger effects came from longer retention intervals and fewer re-exposures.
-Translation: spacing wins more, the longer you need the material to stick.
+The spacing effect held up in 2025.
+A meta-analytic review of distributed practice in classroom learning (Behavioral Sciences, 2025) pooled 22 reports and 31 effect sizes (n > 3,000) and landed on d = 0.54 favoring distributed over massed practice.
+The biggest effects showed up at longer retention intervals with fewer re-exposures.
+Put plainly: the longer you need a fact to survive, the more spacing beats cramming.

-It also explains the retention curve cram-style users report.
-You pass Friday’s quiz.
-You lose most of it by week two.
-That is not a bug; it is the algorithm matching the usage pattern.
-Hermann Ebbinghaus measured unreviewed retention in 1885 and found roughly two-thirds of new material fades inside 24 hours, with another drop by the one-week mark.
-Modern replications (Murre and Dros, 2015) came within a few percentage points of those 140-year-old numbers.
+And it explains the retention curve every crammer knows.
+You ace Friday’s quiz.
+By week two, most of it’s gone.
+That’s the algorithm honoring your usage pattern, not failing at it.
+Hermann Ebbinghaus measured unreviewed retention back in 1885 and watched roughly two-thirds of fresh material fade inside 24 hours, with another slide by the one-week mark.
+Modern replications (Murre and Dros, 2015) landed within a few percentage points of those 140-year-old numbers.

-The curve is real, and universal, and eats cram sessions for breakfast.
-For a daily-habit routine that trades cramming for compounding retention, see our full study routine with spacing, retrieval, interleaving, and sleep.
-The routine assumes you come back to the material more than once, which is the whole point.
+The curve is real.
+It’s universal.
+And it eats cram sessions for breakfast.
+For a daily routine that swaps cramming for compounding retention, see our full study routine with spacing, retrieval, interleaving, and sleep.
+That routine only works if you return to the material more than once, which is the entire point.

 What About Quizlet’s Memory Score and Scheduled Review?